Advances in Clinical and Experimental Medicine

 Policy concerning data sharing

 The following provisions apply only to original papers (including research letters).
-They do not apply to reviews, meta-analyses, study protocols, and research-in-progress papers..
+They do not apply to reviews, meta-analyses, study protocols, and research-in-progress papers.

+Adv Clin Exp Med requires the Authors of all original papers to make all data necessary to replicate their study's results publicly available without restriction when the paper is submitted to the journal (relevant information must be registered in the Editorial System at the time of submission).
 All the data and related metadata underlying the reported findings should be deposited in appropriate public data repositories unless already provided as part of the submitted article.
 Authors must deposit the data when submitting the paper to the journal.
-It is not permitted to deposit the dataset after the manuscript has been accepted for publication.
+Depositing the dataset after the manuscript has been accepted for publication is not permitted.

-Papers not including any declaration concerning data sharing will not enter peer review until such declaration is provided.
+Papers not including any declaration concerning data sharing will not enter peer review until such a declaration is provided.

 MORE INFORMATION